Change settings for a volume

 You can change a volume’s settings such as its name, host assignment, segment size, modification priority, caching, and so on.

-Make sure that the volume you want to change is in Optimal status.
+The volume you want to change is in Optimal status.

 Select the volume that you want to change, and then select View/Edit Settings.